nus-cs2103-AY2324S2/tp/README.md

 ###Eventy

-* This CLI application serves as an address book tailored for formal event planners in halls, facilitating efficient management of participants and events.
+* This CLI application serves as an address book tailored for event planners in halls, facilitating efficient management of participants and events.
 This is a CLI application that is desgined for users who type fast<br>
   Example usages:
   * as a starting point of a course project (as opposed to writing everything from scratch)
   * as a case study